swellstores/swell-js/stripe_klarna_ideal.md

 There are several [options](https://stripe.com/docs/js/elements_object/create_element?type=idealBank) for customization.

-Important: following the above example, the element will be mounted in an HTML tag with the ID `stripe-ideal`.
+Important: in the above example, the element will be mounted in an HTML tag with the ID `stripe-ideal`.
 Make sure it exists on the page.

-##### Create a payment method
+#### Create a payment method
 ​
 Once a customer enters all required information, it's necessary to [create a payment method](https://stripe.com/docs/js/payment_methods/create_payment_method):